 Homing endonucleases (HE) are enzymes capable of cutting DNA at highly specific target sequences, the repair of the generated double-strand break resulting in the insertion of the HE-encoding gene (“homing” mechanism).
-Some HE genes are found within Group I introns, where they further facilitate their excision and turn them into selfish invasive elements.
 HEs are present in all three domains of life and viruses; in eukaryotes, they are mostly found in the genomes of mitochondria and chloroplasts, as well as nuclear ribosomal RNAs.
-We here report the case of a HE that integrated into a telomeric region of the nuclear genome of the fungal maize pathogen Ustilago maydis.
-We show that the gene has a mitochondrial origin, but its original copy is absent from the U. maydis mitochondrial genome, suggesting a subsequent loss or a horizontal transfer.
-The telomeric HE underwent mutations in its active site and acquired a new start codon, but we did not detect significant transcription of the newly created open reading frame.
-The insertion site is located in a putative RecQ helicase gene, truncating the C-terminal domain of the protein.
+We here report the case of a HE that accidentally integrated into a telomeric region of the nuclear genome of the fungal maize pathogen Ustilago maydis.
+We show that the gene has a mitochondrial origin, but its original copy is absent from the U. maydis mitochondrial genome, suggesting a subsequent loss or a horizontal transfer from a different species.
+The telomeric HE underwent mutations in its active site and lost its original start codon.
+A potential other start codon was retained downstream, but we did not detect any significant transcription of the newly created open reading frame, suggesting that the inserted gene is not functional.
+Besides, the insertion site is located in a putative RecQ helicase gene, truncating the C-terminal domain of the protein.
 The truncated helicase is expressed during infection of the host, together with other homologous telomeric helicases.
-This unusual homing event represents a singular mutation leading to the creation of two new genes.
-The integrated HE gene subsequently lost its homing activity, while its insertion created a truncated version of an existing gene, possibly altering its function.
+This unusual mutational event altered two genes: the integrated HE gene subsequently lost its homing activity, while its insertion created a truncated version of an existing gene, possibly altering its function.
+As the insertion is absent in other field isolates, suggesting that it is recent, the U. maydis 521 reference strain offers a snapshot of this singular mutational event.

 Introduction

 The elucidation of the mechanisms at the origin of genetic variation is a longstanding goal of molecular evolutionary biology.
 Mutation accumulation experiments - together with comparative analysis of sequence data - are instrumental in studying the processes shaping genetic diversity at the molecular level (Kondrashov and Kondrashov 2010; Eyre-Walker and Keightley 2007).
 They revealed that the spectrum of mutations ranges from single nucleotide substitutions to large scale chromosomal rearrangements, and encompasses insertions, deletions, inversions, and duplication of genetic material of variable length (Lynch et al. 2008).
 Mutation events may result from intrinsic factors such as replication errors and repair of DNA damage.
 In some cases, however, mutations can be caused or favored by extrinsic factors, such as mutagenic environmental conditions or parasitic genome entities like viruses or selfish mobile elements.
 Such particular sequences, able to replicate and invade the host genome, may have various effects including inserting long stretches of DNA that do not encode any organismic function, but also disrupting, copying and moving parts of the genome sequence.
 These selfish element-mediated mutations can significantly contribute to the evolution of their host: first, the invasion of mobile elements creates “junk” DNA that can significantly increase the genome size (Lynch 2007), and some of this material can be ultimately domesticated and acquire a new function, beneficial to the host (Kaessmann 2010; Volff 2006).
 Second, the genome dynamics resulting from the activity of mobile elements can generate novelty by gene duplication (Ohta 2000; Dutheil et al. 2016) or serve as a mechanism of parasexuality and compensate for the reduced diversity in the absence of sexual reproduction (Dong et al. 2015; Möller and Stukenbrock 2017).
 Finally, control mechanisms (such as repeat-induced point mutations in fungi (Gladyshev 2017)) may also incidentally affect genetic diversity (Grandaubert et al. 2014).